 When do I need to pay taxes on my RMD?

-If you just turned 72, you have until April 1 of the next calendar year to take your first distribution.
+If you just reached your RMD age, you have until April 1 of the next calendar year to take your first distribution.
 But you'd also need to take a second distribution by December 31 of that same year.
 After that, you'll continue having to take the required amount by December 31.
-Your RMD will count as income that you'll need to
+Your RMD will count as income that you'll need to to pay taxes on via your annual income tax return, which for most people is due in April of the following year.

 What happens if I forget to take my RMD?

 The IRS has a penalty if you forget to take your RMD or if you take less than the correct amount.
-The fee is 50% of the RMD amount that was missed.
-So if you were required to take $8,000 and only withdrew $4,000, you'd owe $2,000 to the IRS.
+The Secure Act 2.0 reduced the RMD penalty from 50% of the RMD amount missed to 25%.
+So if you were required to take $8,000 and only withdrew $4,000, you'd owe $1,000 to the IRS.

 It can be valuable to work with a financial advisor if you think you might forget or miscalculate your RMDs.
 These professionals can work with you on a personalized retirement withdrawal strategy.